derkalle4/python3-idotmatrix-client/README.md

     * [ ] build configuration file to manage (multiple) devices
     * [ ] build search tool to find displays nearby
     * [ ] build
+* [ ] Build RestAPI to interact with the device remotely

 ## how to use?
 not usable yet